-Risk Exposure Risk Management Policy Objective Credit risk is the risk that The Company trades only with It is the Company's objective that one party to a financial recognized and creditworthy third losses are minimized due to credit instrument will fail to parties.
-It is the Group's policy risks. discharge an obligation that all customers who wish to and cause the other trade on credit terms are subject party to incur a financial loss. to credit verification procedures.
-Liquidity risk is the risk The Company's liquidity To minimize risk of not being able of not being able to management involves maintaining to meet funding obligations. meet funding obligations funding capacity to finance capital to meet ranamy obligations. such as the repayment expenditures and service of liabilities or payment maturing debts, and to of asset purchases as accommodate any fluctuations in they fall due. asset and liability levels due to changes in the Company's business operations or unanticipated events created by customer behavior or capital market conditions.
+Risk Exposure Risk Management Policy Objective Credit risk is the risk that The Company trades only with It is the Company's objective one party to a financial recognized and creditworthy third that losses are minimized due instrument will fail to parties.
+It is the Group's policy to credit risks. discharge an obligation that all customers who wish to and cause the other party trade on credit terms are subject to incur a financial loss. to credit verification procedures.
+Liquidity risk is the risk of The Company's liquidity To minimize risk of not being not being able to meet management involves maintaining able to meet funding funding obligations such funding capacity to finance capital obligations. as the repayment of expenditures and service maturing liabilities or payment of debts, and to accommodate any asset purchases as they fluctuations in asset and liability fall due. levels due to changes in the Company's business operations or unanticipated events created by customer behavior or capital market conditions.
 The Company maintains a level of cash and cash equivalents deemed sufficient to finance its operations.
 It also maintains a portfolio of highly marketable and diverse financial assets that assumed to be easily liquidated in the event of an unforeseen interruption of cash flow.
 The Group also has committed lines of credit that it can access to meet liquidity needs.
-Market risks The Company's exposure to The Company seeks to maintain a Interest rate risk market risk for changes in interest square or minimal position on its Foreign currency risk rates relates primarily to the foreign currency exposure arises on financial Company's short-term and long- instruments that are term debt obligations.
-The denominated in a Company's policy is to manage its foreign currency other than the functional currency in which they are measured.